 - NCSC Documents Link to other documents – sign in required

-- Safety cover on Saturdays (1100 to 1500) and Sundays 1030 to 1500, with wind limits in force (20 mph average, gusts no more than 27 mph – both taken from the previous hour), provided there are volunteers.
+- Safety cover on Saturdays (1100 to 1500) and Sundays 1030 to 1500, with wind limits in force (20 mph average, gusts no more than 27 mph – both taken from the previous hour on the Davis app), provided there are volunteers.
 Check for the club flag flying to indicate safety cover being in place.
-Safety boats will be normally moored, in response mode, unless providing approved coaching, and not patrolling so please be extra cautious.
+Safety boats will be normally moored, in response mode, unless providing approved coaching, they are not patrolling so please be extra cautious.
 An emergency boat is available at all times, use must be reported to Exec.
-The Rigiflex are now out of use for servicing so you will need to row out and use a rib, please clean before hand if you have time, Instructions on cleaning, protocol etc are on Covid documents page, you need to sign in (7/8/20 updated)
+Instructions on cleaning, protocol etc are on Covid documents page, you need to sign in (7/8/20 updated)

 - Coaching, with a maximum ‘gathering’ of 6 per group (including coach), is taking place.
 If you want to know more please just contact us through the club.
 This requires an Activity Assessment form Word can be found here (sign in to SCM) a pdf is here Covid-19 Activity Assessment Form v1 This is the form if you are planning an activity requiring safety boats at the club to ensure there is water space and boats available please fill in and send well in advance.

-- National Advice: Link to RYA Q & A advice (15/7/20) please note this is regularly updated full rya guidance RYA Advice on sailing & racing from different households (29/7/20) RYA Safety boat (single handed) video – discussion on safety cover.
+- National Advice: Link to RYA Q & A advice (updated regularly) please note this is regularly updated full rya guidance RYA Advice on sailing & racing from different households (29/7/20) RYA Safety boat (single handed) video – discussion on safety cover.

 - SUPs etc As a reminder please remember all craft (including non sailing) must have valid insurance for the user, there is a permit form you need to fill in for non sailing craft

 - You must bring your own sanitiser to use before and after touching the key pad or any other club property, for everyone (including your own) safety.